About IJ4EU

 What is NOT eligible for funding under the Freelancer Support Scheme?

-Applicants and projects that do not meet the eligibility requirements for the Freelancer Support Scheme cannot receive funding under the Scheme.
+Applicants and projects that do not meet the eligibility requirements for the Freelancer Support Scheme cannot receive funding under the scheme.
 A non-exhaustive list of practical examples of what cannot be funded is given below.

 Applicants